chris-bc/esp32-gravity/README.md

 ## Building & running

+All you need to do to build, flash and run Gravity is:
 * Install ESP-IDF
 * idf.py set-target <chipset>
 * idf.py menuconfig
+  * Pay particular attention to the section 'Gravity Configuration'
 * idf.py build flash monitor

 ### Using Gravity